vercel/vercel/README.md

 ## Vercel

-Vercel's frontend cloud gives developers frameworks, workflows, and infrastructure to build a faster, more personalized web.
+Vercel’s Frontend Cloud provides the developer experience and infrastructure to build, scale, and secure a faster, more personalized Web.

 ## Deploy